If you can't go over it, you've got to go under it....

 Keep it dark and concealed

-Don’t try to make a basement what it’s not; a light airy room, and instead embrace its sultry, shadowy characteristics.
+If your basement lacks the potential to become a light, airy room, embrace its sultry, shadowy characteristics instead.
 This underground bathroom oozes sex appeal by indulging in dusky shades and minimal lighting.

 Treat yourself to a tipple